jhspetersson/fselect/README.md

     fselect "name from /home/user/tmp where size > 0"

-Specify file size:
+Specify file size and add it to the results:

-    fselect path from /home/user where size gt 2g fselect path from /home/user where size = 5m
-    fselect path from /home/user where size lt 8k
+    fselect path, size from /home/user/tmp where size gt 2g fselect path, fsize from /home/user/tmp where size = 5m fselect path, hsize from /home/user/tmp where size lt 8k

 More complex query: